The Jolly Balloon Man - A Commander Deck Tech

 Blink and You'll Miss It

 Blink is defined as a permanent entering exile and then immediately re-entering the battlefield.
-While this deck wants to utilize a major Blink strategy (in that effects like Sun Titan, et al, really like this), this list utilizes blink very minimally.
+While this deck wants to utilize a major blink strategy (in that effects like Sun Titan, et al, really like this), this list utilizes blink very minimally.
 This is because there is only one surefire method to blink Balloon tokens: phasing.

 Once You (Don't) Pop, You Can't Stop